-- X5 Part 4 of the Commerce Act 1986 (Act) provides for the regulation of the price and quality of goods or services in markets where there is little or no competition and little or no likelihood of a substantial increase in competition.2 - X6 The central purpose of regulating the price and quality of goods or services in these markets is to promote the long-term benefit of consumers of those goods and services.3 - X7 The following services are currently regulated by Part 4: - X7.1 electricity lines services;
+X5 Part 4 of the Act provides for the regulation of the price and quality of goods or services in markets where there is little or no competition and little or no likelihood of a substantial increase in competition.

-1 Notice of Intention - 23 February 2022 - Input Methodologies Review 2023 (notice of intention).
+&lt;sup>1 Notice of Intention - 23 February 2022 - Input Methodologies Review 2023 (notice of intention).

-2 Section 52 of the Act.
+&lt;sup>2 Section 52 of the Act.